jabberjabberjabber/LLavaImageTagger/README.md

 ![LLMImageIndexer Screenshot](screenshot-llmii.png)

 ## Features

 - **Intelligent Image Analysis**: Utilizes a local AI model to generate a variable number of keywords and a description for each image.
 - **Metadata Enhancement**: Can automatically edit image metadata with generated tags.
 - **Local Processing**: All processing is done locally on your machine.
+- **Multi-Format Support**: Handles a wide range of image formats, including all major raw camera files: arw cr2 dng gif jpeg tif tiff jpg nef orf pef png raf rw2 srw
 - **Flexible Configuration**: Options include number of keywords, update or write clean, custom prompt, description generation and directory traversal.
 - **User-Friendly GUI**: Includes a GUI and installer.
 Relies on Koboldcpp, a single executable, for all AI functionality.
-No Python dependency hell!
-- **Multi-Format Support**: Handles a wide range of image formats, including JPEG, PNG, TIFF, NEF, WEBP.
 - **GPU Acceleration**: Will use Apple Metal, Nvidia CUDA, or AMD (Vulkan) hardware if available to greatly speed inference.
 - **Cross-Platform**: Supports Windows, macOS (including ARM), and Linux.